As an Amazon Associate we earn from qualifying purchases.

 New Star Foodservice 43204 Commercial Grade French Fry Cutter

-Another New Star french fry cutter we recommend is the New Star Foodservice 43204 Commercial Grade French Fry Cutter.
-At first glance, this design might look similar to the Foodservice 38408 we reviewed above; however, this one has quite a few differences.
+Another New Star french fry cutter I recommend is the New Star Foodservice 43204 Commercial Grade French Fry Cutter.
+At first glance, this design might look similar to the Foodservice 38408 I reviewed above; however, this one has quite a few differences.

 The Foodservice 43204 only includes 2 blades, rather than the 5 that come in the Foodservice 38408.
 Even though it only comes with 2 blades, I think it comes with the most important sizes when cutting sweet potato fries: ½ inch and ⅜ inch.
 This allows you to have some variety in your fry sizes, depending on the meal or occasion you are cooking them for.